-April 1 DWR forecast of unimpaired Yuba River runoff near Smartsville in percentage of 50-year average.
+1 f is the April 1 DWR forecast of unimpaired Yuba River runoff near Smartsville in percentage of 50-year average.

-YCWA's contract allocations are based on the gross acreage served by each member unit.
+YCWA's contract volumes are based on the gross acreage served by each Member Unit.
 The maximum "Base Project Water" allocation is computed by multiplying 90 percent of the gross acreage by 2.87 ac-ft per acre.
 The maximum "Supplemental Water Supply" is computed by multiplying 90 percent of the gross acreage by 2.13 ac-ft per acre.
 For member units that have water rights senior to YCWA's, their contract allocations are based on their water-right amounts.

 In 2009, YCWA started providing water to the Wheatland Water District (WWD) under a water service contract.
 Until then, water users within WWD relied solely on groundwater for irrigation.
 The Wheatland Project now conveys surface water, diverted by YCWA at Daguerre Point Dam, to WWD through the South Canal system.
 The Wheatland Project is being constructed in two phases.
 Phase 1, which was completed in 2009, provides for delivery of surface water to WWD and the immediate irrigation of approximately 7,750 ac of the approximately 9,200 ac that will be served upon the completion of both phases.
 Under Phase 1, WWD's contract with YCWA provides for a total allocation (base and supplemental) of 23,092 ac-ft per year.
-When Phase 2 is completed, this contract will allow for a total allocation (base and supplemental) of 40,230 ac-ft per year.
+Phase 2, which is now mostly complete, will allow for a total allocation (base and supplemental) of 40,230 ac-ft per year.